Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: Ohh, so you're just sort of like "Well, the die has been cast?!"

-Uro: More like, "Well, if it sucks, then that's not my fault, it's the radio waves' fault!"
-(Laughs)
+Uro: More like, "Well, if it sucks, then that's not my fault, it's the radio waves' fault!" (laughs)

 Nasu: Ahahahaha!!
 (Loud laughter)

 Uro: No, but the truth is...I have no idea if it's really good or not on my own.
 Basically, I'm pretty nervous all the time.
-But being nervous doesn't help much...so the only thing I can do is believe in the waves.
-(Laughs) Before I finish writing the script, I always find a bunch of flaws on my own.
+But being nervous doesn't help much...so the only thing I can do is believe in the waves. (laughs) Before I finish writing the script, I always find a bunch of flaws on my own.
 Like, "this will probably irk a lot of people"...or "I'm copying too much here"...but you know, I think that the users aren't bothered by a surprising amount of it.

 Nasu: You're so right.
 Whenever you yourself think "this could be dangerous"...that's usually the part that critics ignore.
 And then you find them criticizing parts you didn't even notice, and you go "Ohhhh, I get it now.h

 Uro: And I actually laugh at the parts that I realized I subconsciously copied from something else.
 Someone will tell me "You totally copied off ___ here!" and I'll go "What?!
-Well, now that you mention it, you're right!!"
-(Laughs)
+Well, now that you mention it, you're right!!" (laughs)

-Nasu: Hahahaha!
-(Laughs)
+Nasu: Hahahaha! (laughs)

-Uro: I get told "You put so many little jokes in", but I guess it's sort of like a nerve reaction.
-(Laughs) ...I suppose I just put them in unconsciously...
+Uro: I get told "You put so many little jokes in", but I guess it's sort of like a nerve reaction. (laughs) ...I suppose I just put them in unconsciously...

 Q: Do you think the influence you get from other works happens unconsciously too?